casanet/casanet-server/README.md

 ## Supported soon.

+## Connecting devices

+How to connect my device to the local network and how to add it to be managed by the casa-net server?

+see [here](./backend/src/modules/README.md) the brands modules documentation.

 ## Adding other devices support
-Yes, it is possible and is welcomed, see [modules](./backend/src/modules/README.md#-for-development-only-).
+Yes, it is possible and it's welcomed! see [modules](./backend/src/modules/README.md#-for-development-only-).

 ## Using scenario